farlee2121/FsSpec/doc/Requirement Exploration.md

   - downside of object approach, it allows nasty unintended customizations like baked-in labels, but people have to work for it.
 It's also less pleasant for type inference

+Q: Is there any value in returning a result tree and generating based on that instead of walking the tree of expressions?
+- Hmm, I'd guess it could be fairly common to respond to different failures in different ways.
+Returning a result tree lets the end user create a pattern-match tree
+  - One could argue that perhaps they should construct the types piece-wise if they want piece-wise responses, but having the whole tree lets us examine the larger context (more applicative in that we see as much pass/fail as we can instead of breaking on first failure)
+  - PROBLEM: my current approach would cause child constraints to run once for every parent and themselves (`O(n)` where n is the depth of the tree)

 ## Complex Type constraints